alanarnholt/Homework-Examples/README.md

 ![](READMErmd_files/figure-markdown_strict/partC-1.png)

-d.
-Create a graph similar to the one created in (c) using functions
-    from **ggplot2** (Wickham and Chang 2015).
+1. Create a graph similar to the one created in (c) using functions from **ggplot2** (Wickham and Chang 2015).

 ![](READMErmd_files/figure-markdown_strict/partD-1.png)

-e.
-Create scatter plot of `Horsepower` versus `Weight`, and superimpose
-    the least squares line from regressing `Horsepower` onto `Weight`.
+1. Create scatter plot of `Horsepower` versus `Weight`, and superimpose the least squares line from regressing `Horsepower` onto `Weight`.
     Write out the least squares line and the theoretical least squares model.